MayaSandler/compare-two-csv-data-sources/README.md

        - 'e' = Extra record (only in target)
      - `num_errors`: Count of occurrences for duplicate records

+## Example analysis and result files
+- Files for analysis:
+   - 'example__employees_source.csv' - example file of employee data as a source/file 1 for the comparison
+   - 'example_file2__employees_target.csv' - example file of employee data as a target/file 2 for the comparison
+- Analysis result files:
+   - 'comparison_results__employees_source_vs_employees_target.txt' - a categorized analysis of the errors found in the file (see Output Files > 2)
+   - 'error_records__employees_source_vs_employees_target.csv' - the records that showed issued in the comparison analysis, their count of errors, and their error_type (i.e. key column duplication, missing, etc.)  (see Output Files > 3)

 ## Requirements
 - Python 3.6+